Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 My review is based on the corded Makita orbit sander, not the cordless model.
 I bought mine from my local Home Depot store.
 It can be used for various woodworking projects, decks, and furniture tops, but I use the sander mostly to prepare kitchen cabinets for paint.

-On cabinets, this sander has performed really well, so far, using the 5-inch Diablo sandpaper discs from Home Depot.
+On cabinets, this sander has performed really well, using the 5-inch Diablo sandpaper discs from Home Depot.
 I can usually sand three to four cabinet doors before having to change the discs.
 The dust collection holes on the Diablo discs match the holes on the bottom of the sander almost perfectly to help with dust collection.
-The discs adhere tightly to the Velcro-like material on the bottom of the sander and stay in-tact while sanding.
+The discs adhere tightly to the Velcro-like material on the bottom of the sander and stay intact while sanding.

-The dust collection isn't the greatest, compared to other sanders I have used, but it isn't horrible either.
+The dust collection isn't the greatest compared to other sanders I have used, but it isn't horrible, either.
 The sander is very powerful, producing lots of dust that doesn't get sucked into the collection bag completely.
-When sanding vertical surfaces, like cabinets, the surrounding area definitely needs to be protected with plastic to contain airborne dust.
-Wearing a dust mask, or a respirator, is also a must.
+When sanding vertical surfaces like cabinets, the surrounding area definitely needs to be protected with plastic to contain airborne dust.
+Wearing a dust mask or a respirator is also a must.

 The collection bag is also fairly small and must be emptied quite often to prevent dust from discharging onto the surface.
 The bag itself unfastens very easily for quick emptying of dust.

 Ergonomically, the rubberized handle is comfortable to work with, fitting in my hand perfectly without causing soreness after working with it all day.
 When sanding vertically, it's a little heavy, weighing close to four pounds.
-I would imagine using this sander vertically all day would probably be tiring after a few hours.
+I would imagine using this sander vertically would be tiring after a few hours.

 Makita Sander vs. Wagner Paint Eater